lucky/openbsd-notes/src/daemons/gunicorn.md

 rc_cmd $1
 ```

-Now you should be able to enable and start your service:
+Now you should be able to enable and start your daemon:

 ```shell
 # rcctl enable myapp